A New Approach to Keep Trucks Moving: Infrastructure as a Service

 Powering a yard full of electric trucks isn’t like plugging in a few cars.
 A single heavy-duty charger can draw as much power as a grocery store — and a full depot can rival a small town.
 Connecting that kind of load requires studies, permits, and sometimes entirely new grid infrastructure.

-IaaS providers make electricity work for fleets — even before permanent grid power is ready.
-They coordinate early with utilities to plan upgrades and secure long-term capacity, while deploying temporary power solutions such as mobile batteries, generators, or microgrids to keep operations running in the meantime.
+IaaS providers can make electricity work for fleets — even before permanent grid power is ready.
+They can coordinate early with utilities to plan upgrades and secure long-term capacity, while deploying temporary power solutions such as mobile batteries, generators, or microgrids to keep operations running in the meantime.

 At Prologis’ Denker Hub in Torrance, California, a self-sufficient microgrid supplies reliable, high-powered charging.
 It’s a model for how distributed energy systems and flexible power strategies can bridge today’s utility constraints and support fleet operations from day one.